UNIVERSITY OF CALIFORNIA, BERKELEY

 What else should I know about Berkeley’s academics?

-Berkeley has amazing abroad offerings because of its partnerships with the other UCs—there are over 100 programs in 40 different countries and you can always petition to complete another accredited abroad program as well!
+Berkeley has amazing study abroad offerings because of its partnerships with the other UCs—there are over 100 programs in 40 different countries and you can always petition to complete another accredited abroad program as well!
 Berkeley offers another amazing program called DeCal which allows students to submit course proposals for classes that they receive credits for teaching to other students—some examples are parkour, knife skills, and sustainable gardening.
-77% of classes have less than 30 students and there are a vast number of opportunities for undergraduate research (available even to freshmen), making Berkeley a great place to connect with professors.
+There are a vast number of opportunities for undergraduate research (available even to freshmen), making Berkeley a great place to connect with professors.
 In addition, Berkeley offers a junior-start business major at Haas and it is common to study in the College of Letters and Sciences and then apply to business sophomore year.
-Furthermore, there are a few paths that get you guaranteed admission to the MBA program at Haas such as Management, Entrepreneurship, & Technology, Biology & Business, and Global Management.

 | Class of 2021|| CDS 2017-2018||18.3%|